 All US citizens, US permanent residents, Canadian citizens and international students are welcome to apply to Cornell medical school’s MD program.
 However, for international students, Cornell recommends that they complete at least one year of the prerequisite coursework at a US university.

 Cornell’s medical school does not have an official cut-off GPA or MCAT score.
-However, the median MCAT and GPA scores for matriculants in their MD program are 519 and 3.91 respectively.
-Applicants with lower-than-average scores may get in if they demonstrate excellence in other areas of their application.
+However, the median MCAT and GPA scores for matriculants in their MD program are 519 and 3.90 respectively.

-Cornell’s medical school is one of the best medical schools in the US and attracts almost 7000 applications per year.
-It employs a rigorous process to screen applicants and pick out the most talented, capable students for admission.
-It has an overall acceptance rate of just 1.54% with an in-state acceptance rate of 1.79% and an out-of-state acceptance rate of 1.58%.
+Cornell’s medical school is one of the best medical schools in the US and attracts almost 8000 applications per year.
+It has an overall acceptance rate of just 1.34%.

 No, Weill Cornell Medical College does not have rolling admissions or early admissions.
 They start sending out their acceptance letters from March, after all interviews have been conducted.

-Weill Cornell Medical College asks for a minimum of 2 medical school recommendation letters from their applicants.
-You can submit more, but they only accept a maximum of 10 letters.
-You can submit both individual letters and latter packets.
+Weill Cornell Medical College asks for a minimum of 2 and a maximum of 10 medical school recommendation letters.
 Cornell medical school prefers that at least one of the letters should be a committee letter from the applicant's university pre-health advising office.
-If not available, you can provide two individual letters from other sources such as teachers or supervisors.

-Applicants can receive their invitation to interview at Cornell medical school from late August onwards.
-The school sends out an email that includes available dates and times, and typically, interviews take place on Tuesdays and Thursdays.
-Applicants are invited for a full day of activities and interviews take place in the second half of the day.
-There are two 30-minute interviews with members of the Committee on Admissions.
+Applicants are invited for a full day of activities including information sessions and informal lunches, with formal interviews taking place in the second half of the day.
+There are two formal 30-minute interviews with members of the Committee on Admissions.

 Like our blog?
 Write for us! >>